-- to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to our ISA with Contran; - to review, approve and administer certain matters regarding our employee benefit plans or programs, including annual incentive compensation awards;
+• to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to our ISA with Contran;

-- to review, approve, administer and grant awards under our equity compensation plan; and - to review and administer such other compensation matters as the board of directors may direct from time to time.
+- to review, approve and administer certain matters regarding our employee benefit plans or programs, including annual incentive compensation awards; - to review, approve, administer and grant awards under our equity compensation plan; and - to review and administer such other compensation matters as the board of directors may direct from time to time.

 Ann Manix (chairwoman) and Norman S. Edelcup currently serve on our management development and compensation committee.
-As discussed above, the board of directors has determined that each member of our management development and compensation committee is independent by applying the AMEX director independence standards (without additional categorical standards).
-In certain instances under our 1997 Long-Term Incentive Plan, a plan allowing for grants of cash or equity performance awards, the management development and compensation committee may delegate its authority to administer this plan to certain individuals, which delegation authority the committee has not utilized.
+As discussed above, the board of directors has determined that each member of our management development and compensation committee is independent by applying the NYSE MKT director independence standards (without additional categorical standards).
+The management development and compensation committee may delegate to its members or our officers any or all of its authority as it may choose subject to certain limitations of Delaware law on what duties directors may delegate.
+The committee has not exercised this right of delegation.
 With respect to the role of our executive officers in determining or recommending the amount or form of executive compensation, see the Compensation Discussion and Analysis section of this proxy statement.
-With respect to director compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee.
-Our management development and compensation committee held two meetings in 2011.
+With respect to director cash compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee.
+Our management development and compensation committee held two meetings in 2012.
+It is our expectation that Mr. Poston, if elected as one of our directors at the meeting, will serve on our management development and compensation committee upon his election.